What matters operationally

 Practical route-planning examples

 Example 1: A city-centre flat on a one-way street has a timed loading bay around the corner.
-Schedule arrival within that window, assign a door-to-van relay, and use dollies to limit carries.
+Schedule arrival inside that window, assign a door-to-van relay, and use dollies to limit carries.

 Example 2: A terrace house on a permit-only street offers no driveway.
 Secure a visitor permit for the closest space, position cones if allowed, and stage boxes by the front door to compress loading time.